 Kirkland diapers vs Huggies diapers: How does the store brand from Costco, one of the biggest wholesale stores, stack up to a hugely popular name brand?
-We’ll talk about it and I’ll share not one, not two, but THREE secrets that diaper manufacturers don’t want moms to know!
-OK, actually, the first two secrets are more of diaper manufacturing tips that will help you understand the differences between Kirkland Signature Supreme diapers and Huggies.
-And the third tip is somewhere you can buy Costco’s Kirkland diapers besides Costco!
-I had no idea!
+We’ll go through the key differences and similarities for both brands, complete with testing!
+This guide will help you understand the differences between Kirkland Signature Supreme diapers and Huggies.

-And of course, since I’m a nerd, this post is full of comparison pictures and testing of Kirkland diapers vs Huggies diapers for size, fit, absorbency, construction, and more.
-I’ve used over 200 of diapers from both brands, as well as read Huggies and Costco diaper reviews all around the internet.
+Of course, since I’m a nerd, this post is full of comparison pictures and testing of Kirkland diapers vs Huggies diapers for size, fit, absorbency, construction, and more.
+So keep reading if you want the nitty gritty report!

-Secret #1: Who makes Kirkland diapers?
+Secret Tip: Who makes Kirkland diapers?
 Who makes Huggies Diapers?

-Secret #2: Kirkland Supreme Diapers are old versions of Huggies
+Secret Tip: Kirkland Supreme Diapers are old versions of Huggies

 So knowing who makes Kirkland diapers makes this comparison a lot easier!
-According to several different websites, Kirkland diapers are the previous generation of Huggies diapers!
+According to several different websites, Kirkland diapers are the previous generation of Huggies diapers (source 1, 2, 3)!
 Up front, that tells us that if you are comparing Kirkland diapers vs Huggies diapers, they’re already pretty similar!
 And you’ll see shortly that they sure look almost identical!
-Reading Costco diaper reviews, parents claim that Kirkland diapers are just as good as Huggies.
-And now we know why!
+Reading Costco diaper reviews, you’ll see parents claim that Kirkland diapers are just as good as Huggies.
+And now you know why!

 Costco’s Kirkland Signature Supreme Diapers vs Huggies Little Snugglers